meanbee/magecert/databases.md

 ### Supporting multiple RDBMSs

-Magento abstracts datbase engine logic by using the `Varien_Db_Adapter_Interface`.
+Magento abstracts database engine logic by using the `Varien_Db_Adapter_Interface`.
 Database engine classes implement this interface, which makes it easy to replace one engine class with another without having to rewrite all models that use the database.
-The actual RDBMS used is defined in the connection configurtion using the `<type>` field, e.g. `<type>pdo_mysql</type>`.
+The actual RDBMS used is defined in the connection configuration using the `<type>` field, e.g. `<type>pdo_mysql</type>`.

 <ul class="navigation">
     <li class="prev"><a href="/rendering.html">&larr; Rendering</a>